cozybishop/deep-dive-project/README.md

 INFO - Brian and Dharmesh's book.
 Similar marketing strategies permission marketing FUTURE - The company behind the idea (hubspot) has seen increased growth, proving the effectiveness of the idea

-ATTRACT- Three important aspects are Blogging, Using Keywords, and Social Publishiing.
+ATTRACT- Three important aspects are Blogging, Using Keywords, and Social Publishing.

 CONVERT- Three important aspects are Forms, Calls-to-action, Landing Pages.